uf-hobi-informatics-lab/ClinicalTransformerRelationExtraction/readme.md

 6. entity_id_1: T1
 7. entity_id2: T2
 8. file_id: 13_10

+note:
+1) the entity between [s1][e1] is the first entity in a relation; the second entity in the relation is inbetween [s2][e2]
+2) even the two entities in the same sentenc, we still require to put them separately
 ```

 - preprocess data (see the preprocess.ipynb script for more details on usage)